zainekingi/photo-gallery/README.md

-# project-4
+# Photo Gallery
-Zaine Kingi's Project-4 Photo Gallery Treehouse assessment 4 project files.
+HTML, CSS and vanilla JavaScript photo gallery - built from scratch, no libraries or plugins.